-These nodes are for working with the video capture and playback devices manufactured by Blackmagic Design.
+Nodes for working with the video capture and playback devices manufactured by Blackmagic Design.

-They provide the ability to list devices, receive video frames from a capture device, send video frames to a playback device, switch input connections, and switch video modes.
+These nodes provide the ability to list devices, receive video frames from a capture device, send video frames to a playback device, switch input connections, and switch video modes.
 (Other features, such as VTR controls, are not yet supported.)
 These nodes do not directly support sending and receiving audio, but since Blackmagic Design provides standard macOS audio drivers, you can use nodes in the Audio node set to work with Blackmagic audio.

 Before using a Blackmagic device with Vuo, you need to download and install the Desktop Video software from the Blackmagic Design Support Center.